3 Insidous Money Mindset Myths That Afflict Professional Women

 Money Mindset Myth 2: Money versus Niceness

 There are so many things that, apparently, “nice girls” don’t do.
 Women’s behaviour and appearance is constantly policed2https://www.kcet.org/shows/artbound/the-policing-of-women-then-and-now-and-how-to-curb-it.
-Money and how we spend it is one of those areas where, we are told, we have to be careful.
+Money and how we spend it is one of those areas where, the message is, that we have to be careful.

 Not that long ago being openly interested in money was regarded as rather vulgar and not quite “nice”.
 This goes back to the days when grand families had credit accounts with the butcher, tailor, and cabinet maker.
 Cash was something that only the lower classes actually dealt in.
 And women in particular were not supposed be interested in earning money – to do so would be considered both vulgar, and unladylike, again not “nice”.